 Mesh and Micron Sizes

-Note: As the number indicating the mesh size increases, the size of the openings and thus the size of particles captured decreases.
-Higher mesh numbers = finer particle sizes.
-It is very important to remember that mesh size is not a precise measurement of particle size.
+As the number indicating the mesh size increases, the size of the openings and thus the size of particles captured by the screen decreases.
+Higher mesh numbers = smaller particle sizes.
+It is very important to remember that mesh size is not a precise measurement of the mesh opening size.
 This is because screens can be made with different materials with different thicknesses of strands or wire.
 The thicker the strands, the smaller the openings that a particle can pass through, and vice versa.
-Also, mesh is 2D and the 3D shapes of particles varies dramatically.

 Note: Beyond 325 to 400 mesh, particle size is normally described only in microns.

 *Values are based on the American National Standard for Industrial Wire Cloth (American Standard ASTM - E 11).